-Undergraduate students in the College of Letters and Science must fulfill the following requirements in addition to those required by their major program.
+Undergraduate students in the College of Letters & Science must fulfill the following requirements in addition to those required by their major program.

-For detailed lists of courses that fulfill college requirements, please see the College of Letters and Sciences (http://guide.berkeley.edu/archive/2014-15/undergraduate/colleges-schools/letters-science) page in this bulletin.
+For detailed lists of courses that fulfill college requirements, please review the College of Letters & Sciences (http://guide.berkeley.edu/ archive/2016-17/undergraduate/colleges-schools/letters-science) page in this Guide.